VCU-CS-Capstone/CS-21-305-CodeVA-K12-Virtual-Reality-/Documentation/Student/Markdown Files/Scene_Transition_Instructions.md

 # Regular and Fading Animation Scene Transition
-<b>NOTE: Basic UI Creation instructions should be viewed before moving to this step. </b>
+<b>NOTE: UI Creation instructions should be viewed before moving to this step. </b>

 ## Student Goals ##
 - Learn the details involved in scene transition in Unity